-30 N. Appendix B contains complete data tables.
-With this data, we can determine the best plastic to use and the correct cap dimensions to create a failure at 30 N with a factor of safety of one.
-The graph below (Figure 36) shows a summary of the testing data.
+30 N. See Table 1 in Appendix B for the complete data.
+With this data, we can determine the best plastic to use, and the correct cap dimensions to create a failure at 30 N. The graph below (Figure 36) shows a summary of the SolidWorks testing data from the fall semester of 2010.